adambloebaum/milb-watcher/README.md

 - Sends notifications via:
   - Desktop notifications
   - SMS text messages (via carrier email-to-SMS gateways)
-- Resource-efficient:
+- Smart scheduling:
   - Only runs when games are scheduled
   - Checks periodically (not continuously)
-  - Automatically stops after player enters a game (optional)
+  - Automatically stops after player enters a game
+- Simple time handling:
+  - All dates and times are in the server's local time zone
+  - Game times from the API are automatically converted from UTC
+  - No complicated time zone management needed
 - Tracks game entry details in logs

 ## Setup